Markov Random Geometric Graph (MRGG): A Growth Model for Temporal Dynamic Networks: Applications

 \subsection{Markovian Dynamic Testing}

 As a first application of our model, we propose a hypothesis test to statistically distinguish between an independent sampling the latent positions and a Markovian dynamic.
 The null is then set to $\mathbb H_0: $ \textit{nodes are independent and uniformly distributed on the sphere} (i.e., {\it no Markovian dynamic}).
 Our test is based on estimate $\hat f_{\mathcal L}$ of latitude and thus the null can be rephrased as $\mathbb H_0:\ f_{\mathcal L}=f_{\mathcal L}^0$ where $f_{\mathcal L}^0$ is the latitude of uniform law, dynamic is then i.i.d. dynamic.
-Figure~\ref{fig:hypo-testing} shows the power of a hypothesis test with level $5\%$ (Type I error).
-One can use any {\it black-box goodness-of-fit test} comparing $\hat f_{\mathcal L}$ to $f_{\mathcal L}^0$, and we choose $\chi^2$-test discretizing $(-1,1)$ in $70$ regular intervals.

-Rejection region is calibrated (i.e., threshold of the $\chi^2$-test here) by {\it Monte Carlo simulations under the null}.
-It allows us to control Type I error as depicted by dotted blue line.
-We choose alternative given by Heaviside envelope and latitude $f_{\mathcal L}$ of \eqref{test1}.
-We run our algorithm to estimate latitude from which we sample a batch to compute the $\chi^2$-test statistic.
-We see that for graphs of size larger than $1,000$, the rejection rate is almost $1$ under the alternative (Type II error is almost zero), the test is very powerful.